dredremontes/wholeCellFE/readme.md

 Post-processing:
 =====================

-For the example runs, simulation frames (.vtk files) will be saved in the ./wholeCellFE/cellBP/cell_subs_example/
+For the example runs, simulation frames (.vtk files) will be saved in `./wholeCellFE/cellBP/cell_subs_example/`

-Save locations can be changed in the cell and substrate input scripts by changing relative_output_path
+Save locations can be changed in the cell and substrate input scripts by changing `relative_output_path`.

-Simulation frames can be read by paraview
+Simulation frames (.vtk files) can be read by Paraview for visualization, data exportation, and plotting.

 Updating integrin stiffness run:
 =====================
-The three integrin stiffness settings (baseline, 31 pN/nm, MD-driven) require separate main.cpp and UL_growth_explicit.cpp files.
-In ./wholeCellFE/backup_main there are .cpp files for each simulation setting which would have to replace the main.cpp and UL_growth_explicit.cpp files in ./wholeCellFE/cellBP/.
-The .cpp files used must be named main.cpp and UL_growth_explicit.cpp.
+The three integrin stiffness settings (baseline, 31 pN/nm, MD-driven) require separate `main.cpp` and `UL_growth_explicit.cpp` files.
+In `./wholeCellFE/backup_main` there are .cpp files for each simulation setting which would have to replace the `main.cpp` and `UL_growth_explicit.cpp` files in `./wholeCellFE/cellBP/`.
+The .cpp files used must be named `main.cpp` and `UL_growth_explicit.cpp`.

-Alternatively, for constant integrin stiffness values only, the variable, "kint", can be updated in pN/um within UL_growth_explicit.cpp.
+Alternatively, for constant integrin stiffness values only, the variable, "`kint`", can be updated in pN/um within `UL_growth_explicit.cpp`.

 Code base:
 =====================